Nivakaran-S/RAG-WebSearch/README.md

 This project demonstrates **production-relevant AI engineering skills**, including:

-- **Tool-Augmented LLM Workflows** — enabling the LLM to call APIs and fetch real-time data.
+- **Tool-Augmented LLM Workflows**: enabling the LLM to call APIs and fetch real-time data.
-- **Research Assistant Use Case** — combines general, encyclopedic, and academic knowledge sources.
+- **Research Assistant Use Case**: combines general, encyclopedic, and academic knowledge sources.
-- **LangChain Agent Integration** — implements reasoning + action loop for tool selection.
+- **LangChain Agent Integration**: implements reasoning + action loop for tool selection.
-- **Streamlit Frontend** — builds an interactive UI for non-technical end users.
+- **Streamlit Frontend**: builds an interactive UI for non-technical end users.

 It’s a **portfolio-ready showcase** of how AI can be extended beyond static knowledge into **live, dynamic information retrieval**.